giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 [Validation comparison - all scenarios](validation_comparison_summary_all_b.md)

-That document collects the CSF-to-OpenSees results and compares them against the independent analytical reference for both tower configurations:
+That document collects the beam model results and compares them against the independent analytical reference for both tower configurations:

 - the undegraded NREL tower;
 - the degraded NREL tower.